Delacroix Mastercopy: An online portrait drawing session

 Join Lydia Cecil as she recreates *Start of the Charge* by Elizabeth Thompson Butler, using simple charcoal pencil on white paper to study the artist’s dynamic approach to movement and composition.
 As she works, Lydia will ...

-In this week's 1-hour portrait drawing session, Lydia Cecil will be focusing on the general structure of the nose and the anatomy underneath it as she draws two 30-minute poses of Helen and Tom.
+In this week's 1-hour portrait drawing session, Lydia Cecil will be focusing on skull structure as she draws 3 poses of Leo in 10, 20, and 30 minutes.
+She also emphasizes the importance of stepping back and looking at the ...

 Subscribe to our mailing list and we’ll keep you informed about upcoming online sessions, workshops and events.
 Plus we’ll give you access to SEVEN of our previous sessions, and a voucher worth $6.50 for a future session, all for FREE